-SCS school employee, town alderman arrested on fondling charges
+SCS teacher, Brighton town alderman arrested after investigation into juvenile sexual assault

 Boone was indicted by a grand jury in June, police said.

 His LinkedIn page states he has worked for the district since 2012.
+SCS documents list him as a classroom teacher at Ridgeway High in 2019.

+WREG profiled Boone back in 2015 when he was nominated for Tony award for excellence in theater education.
+At the time, Boone told WREG he taught Theatre and Speech at White Station High School and English and Introduction to Theatre at Messick Adult Center.

+Boone was elected to the Board of Aldermen in Brighton, Tennessee in November, 2020.